Have your stakeholders primed and ready

 Site speed testing is very easy to do.
 I’ve always just used Pingdom’s waterfall chart.
 The big files stick out clearly so you know exactly where to look when you’re improving the load performance.

 Remember you should understand your hosting’s bandwidth, I’ve been caught out by front page coverage and subsequent additional hosting charges.
 Also, request limits on any 3rd party services in use are important.
-Fusion Tables has a 25k per day request limit, which left us having to hastily build a caching / load balancer to avoid losing a feature in Messages in the Deep.
+Fusion Tables has a 25k per day request limit, which left us having to hastily build a caching / load balancer to avoid losing a feature in previous content builds.

 I was quite surprised when a journalist made an animated gif of a map we’d developed, and the animated gif became initially more successful than the actual map!
 That’s shareability and it’s important.